laurentpayot/minidenticons/README.md

 <identicon-svg username="foobarbuz">
 ```

-Alternatively you can import the `identicon` function described in the NodeJS section below to generate SVG strings directly:
+Alternatively you can import the `identicon` function described in the NodeJS section below to generate SVG strings directly.

 ```html
 <script type="module">